 However no satisfactory account is given in orthodox quantum mechanics of what a ``measurement'' is, or how it brings about the collapse.
-This situation is unacceptable if we assume that measurements are physical interactions and we seek a fundamental theory that can provide an account of these physical interactions without reference to an imprecise concept such as ``measurement''. \\ Accordingly, many have attempted to introduce modifications to the linear evolution of the wavefunction, modifications that will eliminate the macroscopic superpositions that are not observed, via the collapse of the wavefunction, but leaving the quantum mechanics of microscopic systems largely unaltered, so that there will be no conflict with experimental results.
-In this way it is hoped that references to measurements or observers can be eliminated from the fundamental formulation of the theory, and a unified dynamics can be provided for microscopic and macroscopic systems.
-It is these kinds of responses to the measurement problem that will be considered in this paper.
+This situation is unacceptable if we assume that measurements are physical interactions and we seek a fundamental theory that can provide an account of these physical interactions without reference to an imprecise concept such as ``measurement''.